MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ## Containerization

 A container has application code with related configuration files, libraries, and dependencies required for it to run.
 Containerization provides an abstraction layer for application code and its dependencies and achieves separation from the underlying hosting platform.
 This single software package is highly portable and capable of running consistently across different infrastructure platforms or cloud providers.
 Developers don’t need to rewrite code, deploy applications faster, and more reliably.
-Typical use cases are 'lift and shift' scenarios depending on the chosen application frameworks and external dependencies.

 > [!IMPORTANT]
 > Containers should be considered as the primary model for mission-critical application packages.
 It improves infrastructure utilization because multiple containers can be hosted on the same virtualized infrastructure.
 Also, because all software is included in the container, the application can be moved across different operating systems regardless of runtimes or library versions.
 A benefit is simplified management operations compared to traditional virtualized hosting.